-The most prominent result of 2022 was, in DRC, the implication of all line ministers of sectors with an impact of forests during the negotiations of the 2nd Letter of Intent.
-In addition, a number of milestones had then been integrated in the World Bank budget support.
+In the DRC, the most prominent result of 2022 was, the implication of all line ministers of sectors with an impact of forests during the negotiations of the 2nd Letter of Intent (LoI).
+In addition, a number of milestones from the 2nd LoI were integrated in the World Bank's budget support.

-At the national level, the multi-ministerial and multi-stakeholders Technical Committees of FONAREDD remained fully active and operational in 2022, with seven meetings of the Technical Committee held.
+At the national level, the multi-ministerial and multi-stakeholders Technical Committees of FONAREDD remained fully active and operational in 2022, with the Technical Committee having held seven meetings90.
 These meetings have allowed the Technical Committee to fulfill its monitoring functions, make recommendations on second tranches of projects and guide evaluations.